gtDMMB/RNAStructProfiling/PROFILING-WEBSITE-README.md

 with possibly dynamically linked libraries and produces one *large(r)* executable which has no dynamic library dependencies.
 There are other good utilities like this, e.g., [Ermine](http://www.magicermine.com/), but to my knowledge these are not freeware applications.
+In particular, ``ermine`` is definitely for-pay software (they even only give teasers of your statically linked applications which *expire* in 14 days :anguished:).
+Also, based on my experience with these builds today, the open source alternative of note which is ``statifier`` has significant problems parsing binaries on 64-bit architectures :disappointed:.

 ## Compiling GTFold as a statically linked library (*.a file)